 What is carpal tunnel syndrome?

-Carpal tunnel syndrome is a disorder caused by pressure exerted on the median nerve found in the wrist, specifically in the anatomical region of the carpal tunnel.
-This nerve controls the movement of the thumbs and almost all fingers.
-In most cases, it is the dominant hand that is affected by this disease.
+Carpal tunnel syndrome is a disorder caused by pressure on the median nerve located in the wrist, specifically in the carpal tunnel region.
+This nerve controls movement of the thumbs and almost all of the fingers.
+In most cases, the dominant hand is affected.

-With a prevalence of 5.8% in adult women and 0.6% in men, this syndrome is characterized by a misleading onset, which can delay the diagnosis, which is completely clinical.
-If symptoms continue and worsen, surgery may be necessary to enlarge the tunnel or make more space and reduce pressure on the nerve.
-But symptoms can usually be relieved without surgery.
-When the condition is identified, it is necessary to change habits, for example: using the affected hand less frequently, this means avoiding using gadgets or mobile devices and, if possible, keeping the wrist splinted in a straight position.
+With a prevalence of 5.8% in adult women and 0.6% in men, this syndrome is characterized by a misleading onset, which can delay a diagnosis that is entirely clinical.
+If symptoms persist and worsen, surgery may be necessary to enlarge the tunnel or create more space and reduce pressure on the nerve.
+However, symptoms can usually be relieved without surgery.
+Once the condition is identified, it is necessary to change habits, for example: using the affected hand less frequently.
+This means avoiding the use of mobile devices and, if possible, keeping the wrist splinted and straight.

-The Expert Council on Occupational Diseases of the Federal Ministry of Labor and Social Affairs (BMAS) recommended carpal tunnel syndrome as an occupational disease, based on a meta-analysis carried out in 2011 in which 87 relevant studies were included and identified various risk factors associated with this syndrome, such as: heavy manual work, high manual effort and vibration, as well as repetitions in chronic hand movements and flexions.
+The Expert Council on Occupational Diseases of the Federal Ministry of Labour and Social Affairs (BMAS) recommended carpal tunnel syndrome as an occupational disease based on a 2011 meta-analysis that included 87 relevant studies and identified several risk factors associated with this syndrome, such as heavy manual labor, high manual strain and vibration, as well as repetitive movements and chronic bending of the hand.

-However, despite the prevalence and impact of this condition on health systems, there is still much controversy regarding the optimal therapy, some of the most used are:
+However, despite the prevalence and impact of this condition on healthcare systems, there is still much controversy regarding optimal therapy, some of the most commonly used are:

 - Corticosteroid injection: It has been used for its anti-inflammatory effect.
-Different types of corticosteroids have been used, such as hydrocortisone, dexamethasone, methylprednisolone or triamcinolone, generally in association with a local anesthetic.
+Various types of corticosteroids have been used, such as hydrocortisone, dexamethasone, methylprednisolone, or triamcinolone, generally in combination with a local anesthetic.

-- Oral supplements and medications: The effects of vitamin B6 in patients with carpal tunnel syndrome were established based on reports of research with a small number of participants.
-It was thought that the improvement observed in some cases was due to the resolution of some previously undiagnosed neuropathy or to the analgesic action on the painful tract.
+- Oral supplements and medications: The effects of vitamin B6 in patients with carpal tunnel syndrome were established based on research reports with a small number of participants.
+The improvement observed in some cases was thought to be due to the resolution of a previously undiagnosed neuropathy or to analgesic action on the pain pathway.

-- Exercise therapy and mobilization techniques: Various researchers suggest this therapy because it improves symptoms by preventing or stretching adhesions between the tendons and the median nerve, decreasing tenosynovial edema, improving venous return and, therefore, reducing pressure within the carpal tunnel.
+- Exercise therapy and mobilization techniques: Several researchers suggest this therapy because it improves symptoms by preventing or stretching adhesions between the tendons and the median nerve, decreasing tenosynovial edema, improving venous return, and therefore reducing pressure within the carpal tunnel.

-- Wrist immobilization: Avoiding extreme wrist position reduces pressure within the carpal tunnel and neutral wrist position improves hemodynamic parameters, reduces edema, and minimizes nerve friction and compression.
+- Wrist immobilization: Avoiding extreme wrist position reduces pressure within the carpal tunnel, and a neutral wrist position improves hemodynamic parameters, reduces edema, and minimizes nerve friction and compression.

 - The anatomy of your wrist.